The Importance of Disease Prevention and Health Wellness

 Here are a few ideas to get you started:

-• Eat a healthy snack instead of a processed food.
+• Grab a wholesome snack instead of something processed.

 • Go for a walk or bike ride instead of watching TV.